-Effective July 27, 2020 the Company converted to a C-Corporation, which has resulted in net income or losses for all future periods to be taxed at the corporate level.
-The termination of the S-Corporation status was treated as a change in tax status resulting in the deferred tax effects of such change being recorded to income from continuing operations on the date the S-Corporation status terminated.
-The termination of the S-Corporation election has had a material impact on the Company's results of operations and financial condition.
+Upon revocation of the S-Election, the Company converted to a C-Corporation resulting in tax at the corporate level on net income or losses for subsequent periods.
+The revocation of the S-Corporation status was treated as a change in tax status resulting in the recording of the deferred tax effects of such change to income from continuing operations on the date the S-Corporation status revoked.
+The termination of the S-Corporation election had a material impact on the Company's 2020 results of operations and financial condition.
 As such, the Company's income tax provision for periods subsequent to the C-Corporation conversion will not be comparable to periods prior to such conversion.

-For U.S. corporate income tax purposes, the Company will apportion its 2020 taxable income ratably between the S-Corporation and C-Corporation periods.
-This allocation of income will effectively result in a blended income tax rate for the 2020 year, as only the C-Corporation earnings will be subject to both U.S. federal and state corporate income tax, while the S-Corporation earnings will only be subject to tax in those states that tax S-Corporations or do not recognize S-Corporation status.
+For U.S. corporate income tax purposes, the Company apportioned its 2020 results between the S-Corporation and C-Corporation periods.
+This allocation effectively resulted in a blended income tax rate for the 2020 year, as only the C-Corporation net losses were subject to both U.S. federal and state corporate income tax, while the S-Corporation earnings were only subject to tax in those states that tax S-Corporations or do not recognize S-Corporation status.